ktravula – a travelogue!

 Of Townships and Ownerships

 Today, I had a different conversation with Papa Rudy who says the city was developed by a black man.
 Now I’m confused.
 I told him of my discussion with the French girl, and he insisted that a black man did the city’s design.
 And somewhere in the conversation, the name Du Pont came up.
 Now I am familiar with a DuPont Circle in Washington DC, and reading more on it this afternoon showed me that it was named after a man Samuel Francis Du Pont (from the famous Du Pont family who really were originally from France).
-However, he is neither black, not an architect.
-He was a rear admiral during the civil war.
+However, he is neither black nor an architect.
+He was a rear admiral during the Civil War.
 The wikipedia article on the beautiful Paris-like city does not say much about the “designers” of the city, so I’m giving up.

 Or not.
-I now have my own theory, that the person who conceived the brilliant layout of the city with the Washington Monument obelisk standing almost in its centre, could only have been the son of Oduduwa (the fabled progenitor of the Yoruba people).
+I have now come up with my own theory, that the person who conceived the brilliant layout of the city with the Washington Monument obelisk standing almost in its centre, could only have been the son of Oduduwa (the fabled progenitor of the Yoruba people).
 That’s the only explanation that can suffice to clear the air on the similarity between the Opa Oranmiyan obelisk in Ilé-Ifè and this Washington Monument obelisk.
 The Opa Oranmiyan was erected at a spot once believed to have been the burial site of Oranmiyan, a grandson of Oduduwa.
 Archeological evidence has now shown it not to be standing on any burial spot at all, but to be just a visible memorial to the fabled progenitor whose name it bears on it’s body.
 On the Opa Oranmiyan, as has been since its (undated) erection is an inscription in middle-eastern letters that archeologists have accepted as corresponding in sound to “Oranmiyan”.

 End of Term